home-assistant/home-assistant.io/source/_integrations/lock.mqtt.markdown

 It's mandatory for locks to support `lock` and `unlock`.
 A lock may optionally support `open`, (e.g. to open the bolt in addition to the latch), in this case, `payload_open` is required in the configuration.
 If the lock is in optimistic mode, it will change states to `unlocked` when handling the `open` command.

-An MQTT lock can also report the intermediate states `unlocking`, `locking` and a state when the lock is `jammed`.
+An MQTT lock can also report the intermediate states `unlocking` and `locking`.
 <a id='new_format'></a>

 To enable MQTT locks in your installation, add the following to your `configuration.yaml` file: